AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/09/page02.md

 ---

 ### Task 3: Run the Pipeline

+In this task, you will build and run a complete machine learning pipeline in Azure ML Designer.
+You'll clean the data, split it for training and testing, train a logistic regression model, score the results, evaluate the performance, and finally submit the pipeline for execution.

 1. Under the **Data** tab, locate the uploaded dataset named **`Sensor_Data`** and drag it to the canvas **(1)** and then **Save (2)**.